Colposcopy

 • Magnetic resonance imaging (MRI)

-Each alternative has its advantages and disadvantages.
-The doctor will choose the most suitable diagnostic method based on the patient's specific condition.
+Each alternative has its advantages and disadvantages, and the doctor will choose the most suitable method based on the patient’s specific circumstances.

 Frequently Asked Questions